 Failure to diagnose and treat Meningitis can give rise to a claim for medical negligence.
 In these circumstances it is important to speak with a lawyer who is familiar with this highly specialised area.

-We deal with claims on a No Win, No Fee basis and offer a FREE clinical negligence helpline which you can call on Freephone 0808 139 1606.
-Alternatively you can meet with one of our clinical negligence specialists at either our Barnstaple or Taunton offices.
+We deal with claims on a No Win, No Fee basis and offer a FREE clinical negligence helpline which you can call on Freephone 0333 888 0404.
+Alternatively you can meet with North Devon clinical negligence lawyer Oliver Thorne at any of our offices in Devon and Somerset.